HolyJoey/Holys-Overlay-V2/README.md

 # Holys-Overlay-V2
 LUA script for stand

-Find the default info overlay of stand too ugly or harder to read?
+Find the default info overlay of stand look bad?
+Are you just too fucking blind to read that plain text?
 Lets fix that by drawing one with LUA.

 Enables an info overlay displaying the following:
 - Session Type
 - Host
 - Script Host